mostafasadeghi97/auto-pilot-computer/README.md

 # Auto-Pilot-Computer

-This is a tool leveraging the power of GPT4 Vision to operate your computer for you.
-You can tell it what you want to achieve and it tries to achieve it for you.
+This tool utilizes GPT4 Vision's capabilities to function as a virtual operator for your computer.
+Simply specify your desired task, and it will try to accomplish it on your behalf.

 ## Table of Contents